-Working with biologists and institutions around the world, he is engaged in research that will advance personalized, information-based medicine.
+Working with institutions around the world, he is engaged in research that will advance personalized, information-based medicine.
 Ajay previously led the life sciences research portfolio through the Computational Biology Center and led the IBM Research team with National Geographic Society on the Genographic Project.
-Currently he is leading the research and development of a solution for genomics based personalization of cancer treatment.
 Ajay has authored numerous research publications and several patents in structural and computational biology.
 His work has featured in The New York Times, The Washington Post, BBC, Forbes, Scientific American, Nature Medicine, and Nature news articles.